nourishing niki logo

 Four ingredients for banana oatmeal cookies.

 Peanut Butter: A good source of healthy fats make these cookies very satiating!
-You can use any nut butter or use sunflower seed butter to make these cookies nut-free!
-Try to use peanut butter that is made from 100% peanuts, with no sugar or oil.
+You can use any nut butter, with almond butter being a delicious alternative, or use sunflower seed butter to make these cookies nut-free!
+Whether you opt for creamy peanut butter or almond butter, try to use a creamy variety that is made from 100% nuts, with no added sugar or oil.

-Oatmeal: By using oats instead of flour you get some extra nutrients and fibre and it makes these cookies gluten-free!
-Please make sure your oats are gluten-free certified if you have an allergy.
-We will be using a combination of blended oats (or oat flour) and rolled oats.
+Oatmeal: By using old fashioned oats instead of flour you get some extra nutrients and fibre and it makes these cookies gluten-free!
+Please make sure you choose certified gluten free oats if you have an allergy.
+We will be using a combination of blended oats (or oat flour) and old fashioned rolled oats.
 This makes the texture of the cookies so much better!
-You can use quick oats instead without needing to blend them
+You can use quick oats instead without needing to blend them.
+Note steel cut oats are not recommended due to their harder, chunkier texture and because they do not soften as much during baking.

-Dark Chocolate: Don’t get it twisted, dark chocolate is good for you!
+Dark Chocolate Chips: Don’t get it twisted, dark chocolate is good for you!
 It’s filled with antioxidants and is honestly just very good for the soul.
 Most dark chocolate is naturally vegan (make sure to check the ingredients list).
 The best type of chocolate to use is one with a higher cocoa percentage of 70-100%, which means there is less sugar in it.
+Mini chocolate chips are a fun substitution!

 Six banana oatmeal cookies on a white plate.